0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 This [site](https://asiliconvalleyinsider.com/2013/04/20/investing-like-david-swensen/) talks about David Swenson the former CIO of Yale Endowment who noted that there are 3 sources of returns: asset allocation, market timing, and security selection.
 Market timing is difficult to predict and security selection is a zero sum game.
-The leaves asset allocation, where he concluded that **"most of the return of a portfolio results from asset allocation"**.
+That leaves asset allocation, where he concluded that **"most of the return of a portfolio results from asset allocation"**.

-> "In investing, diversification is the only free lunch"
-> Harry Markowitz

 ## Links